sjmudd/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 #### `columns`

 This rule expects a list of values after the `columns` keyword.
 These values are interpreted as column names and if a query targets any of these, it is blocked.

+#### `functions`

+This rule expects a list of values after the `functions` keyword.
+These values are interpreted as function names and if a query uses any of these, it is blocked.

 #### `regex`